rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **cosmetic features** (`BartenderSettings\Basic\Cosmetic.ini`):

 * The cop-destruction string feature is incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
-To resolve this compatibility conflict, either delete Bartender's `[Vehicles:DestructionStrings]` parameter group or disable Unlimiter's version of the feature through its `NFSMWUnlimiterSettings.ini` file.
+To resolve this conflict, either delete Bartender's `[Vehicles:Destruction]` parameter group or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` configuration file.

 * You can use the [Binary tool](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) by MaxHwoy to edit the game's strings and add new ones.

 * For destruction strings, Bartender ignores vehicles and strings that don't exist in the game.

 * If you don't define a valid `default` string, string-less vehicles won't trigger notifications.

+* If you define no vehicle strings and no `default`, Bartender disables its string feature.

 * You might hear cops use callsigns you didn't assign to them.
 This is vanilla behaviour: The game maintains a pool of "actors" that it constantly shuffles between all active vehicles.
 This is also the reason why you may still hear Cross or helicopter lines even if they are gone, and why dispatch may sometimes refer to Cross by the callsign of another unrelated vehicle.